theochatzis/JMETriggerAnalysis/readme.md

 Options description:

-- `base-dir`: Base dir.
+- `--base-dir`: Base dir.
 Could be on EOS or anywhere.
-- `out-eos-dir`: Output is stored in an EOS dir.
+- `--out-eos-dir`: Output is stored in an EOS dir.
-- `jobs-dir-name`: Name of condor submissions jobs directory.
+- `--jobs-dir-name`: Name of condor submissions jobs directory.
 This is appearing locally.
-- `driver-config`: Name of file to use for plugin configuration.
+- `--driver-config`: Name of file to use for plugin configuration.
 See analysisDriver_configurations directory for such configs examples.
-- `data-keys`: Comma seperated list of keys of data sub-directories to be used.
+- `--data-keys`: Comma seperated list of keys of data sub-directories to be used.
 If none is given will just take everything inside the BASE_DIR.
+- `--monitor-jobs`: Flag in which the script will just run to check the condor job statuses
+- `--resubmit-jobs`: Flag in which the script will just run to check the condor job statuses and resubmit

 After you run this you should see many jobs submitting.
 You can control the number of events per job and condor max runtime etc by adjusting the options of `batch_driver` in the script.